Skip to content

 The final phase of signage work will take place after New Ways to Bus has been implemented when the old sign is removed.
 The aluminum base of every old bus stop sign will be recycled and stored for future use.

-While we know that New Ways to Bus will be implemented after the launch of O-Train Lines 2 and 4, ensuring that all the future signage is in place is an immense undertaking.
+While we know that New Ways to Bus will be implemented as early as spring 2025, ensuring that all the future signage is in place is an immense undertaking.
 We’re working at a relentless pace to ensure your future bus stop sign is correct from day one.

 Where can I find more information?